Speaking

 A talk for journalists/writers on how to report on mental health while protecting the populations they’re writing about – by not pathologizing them, providing hope and solutions, and using respectful language and appropriate storytelling.

-Getting It Right Blending Personal Narrative with Reporting - Brooke Warner’s She Writes Class, Esmé Weijun Wang’s Unexpected Shape Writing Academy
+Getting It Right Blending Personal Narrative with Reporting - She Writes Class, Unexpected Shape Writing Academy

 If your memoir writing centers around the identity groups you belong to, there’s a lot of pressure to “get it right” and be fairly and accurately representative.
-In this talk, journalist and memoirist Stephanie Foo explains how she blended personal narrative and reporting to create a story that feels honest to you – and fair to the people it represents.
+How to blend personal narrative and reporting to create a story that feels honest to you – and fair to the people it represents.

 We often think that our traumas make us weaker.
 They can absolutely make life more difficult — there’s no minimizing that.
 But they don’t make us broken, and in many ways, they can even make us more powerful, and give us talents others don’t.
 Some tips on how to heal from our trauma and reframe it to understand its nuance.

-Talk for AAPI/immigrant populations about how to advocate for boundaries with Asian parents, how to get them help/culturally responsive therapy, and how to heal your own trauma wounds while still embracing your culture.
+How do we reimagine therapy to cater to populations who historically are threatened by and reject Western psychoanalysis?
+A talk for immigrant students about how to advocate for boundaries with Asian parents, how to get them help, how culturally responsive therapy works, and how to heal your own trauma wounds while still embracing your culture.

 How to Find and Pitch Great Stories - PRX, Columbia University, The Brooklyn Public Library, Salt